 What does RMS do?

-Upping its stake to 57.8% from 36.9% for £273,600, this led the board to change the group's name from Strat Aero to reflect the new focus, though its still wholly owns Geocurve, a survey and inspection specialist.
+Upping its stake to 57.8% from 36.9% for £273,600, this led the board to change the group's name from Strat Aero to reflect the new focus, though it still wholly owns Geocurve, a survey and inspection specialist though this is up for sale.

-In July's trading update, RMS chief executive Trevor Brown said: "GyroMetric continues to find new markets and applications for its unique technology, some of which have become apparent only recently.
-This process of exploring new applications continues apace and we expect to provide further updates to shareholders as matters progress,” said Trevor Brown, the executive director of Remote Monitored Systems.
+"Gyrometric continues to find new markets and applications for its unique technology, some of which have become apparent only recently.
+This process of exploring new applications continues apace and we expect to provide further updates to shareholders as matters progress."